 Fig 1.
 Silica deposition in cuticle

 The main role of silica in plants are Increasing water uptake by roots, Maintaining nutrient balance, Decreasing water loss, Promoting photosynthetic rate, Improve antioxidant defense activities of antioxidant enzymes, Osmotic adjustment, Increase photosynthetic enzymes, induce the synthesis of endogenous plant hormones under stress conditions.
 Silicates, besides correcting soil acidity and supplying Ca and Mg in the soil solution, also supply Si.
 A Si accumulating plant can be more tolerant to draught because it can regulate transpiration more effectively, producing the same amount of dry matter with lower water consumption.
 Based on the constraints, one possible strategy to mitigate the effect of water deficit stress in rice comprises the use of silicon (Si).
-The aims of this work were to study the influence of silicon on morphology and physiology of rice and To analyze the yield and yield components of rice under silicon application in water deficit stress.
+The aims of this work were to study the influence of silicon on morphology and physiology of rice and to analyze the yield and yield components of rice under silicon application in water deficit stress.

 Materials and Methods

-A field study was conducted in the Department of Rice, Tamil Nadu Agricultural University, Coimbatore with the objectives to study the influence of silicon on morphology and physiology of rice and To analyze the yield and yield components of rice under silicon application in water deficit stress.
+A field study was conducted in the Department of Rice, Tamil Nadu Agricultural University, Coimbatore with the objectives to study the influence of silicon on morphology and physiology of rice and to analyze the yield and yield components of rice under silicon application in water deficit stress.
 A brief account of the materials used and methodologies followed in the present study are presented in this chapter.
 Ten rice genotypes were chosen for this experiments with four treatments T1 Control (Irrigated), T2 Spray of 0.6% silixol at tillering, PI, 50% flowering and milky grain stages., T3 Spray of 0.6% silixol silicon + water stress and T4 Water Stress only.
 The drought was imposed by withholding irrigation 12 days before flowering and again 10 days after anthesis with three replications.
 The data was analyzed by split plot design.
 The cultivation practices and field operations of application of silixol were explained in the Fig 2.

 Varietal details